 - Enabling better sourcing decisions based on supplier performance.

-- Pointing out possible supply chain risk across the current and future production scale
+- Pointing out possible supply chain risks across the current and future production scale

 - Effectively discovering product development opportunities based on order data.